satakshigaur/react_node_tms/README.md

 △ Task 1 - Display Login/Register page before the landing page
 - Users are should to login first to access the full list of tabs.
 - When they're logged out, only Dashboard panel should to be displayed.
+(Doubt - If user has logged out, should we display Dashboard panel?
+Since it requires user to remain authenticated to access the tasks displaying on Dashboard panel)

 △ Task 2 - Task Filter
 - Allow users to filter tasks based on their completion status (e.g., show only completed or incomplete tasks).